godotengine/godot-docs/tutorials/misc/running_code_in_the_editor.rst

 How to use it
 -------------

-To turn a script into a tool, add ``tool`` keyword at the top of your code.
+To turn a script into a tool, add the keyword ``tool`` at the top of your code.

 To check if you are currently in the editor, use: ``Engine.editor_hint``.

-For example, if you want to execute some code only in editor, use:
+For example, if you want to execute some code only in the editor, use:

 .. tabs::
  .. code-tab:: gdscript GDScript